Dovyski/cvui/docs/build.md

 # Build

 cvui **does not require any build procedure**.
-Just add the `cvui.h` file along with the rest of your source code and continue to compile your project the way you have being doing so far.
+Just add the `cvui.h` (or `cvui.py`) file along with the rest of your source code and continue to compile/run your project the way you have being doing so far.

 cvui has no dependency other than OpenCV `3.x` (or `2.x`) itself.
 Check the [usage page]({{ site.url }}/usage) to learn how to use cvui.